Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - Loosely based off of K-VRC from the netflix show Love, Death & Robots.

 Collab with ElectricTaco.

-robot 60:
-- By electrictaco.
-- [fixme] collab with agold.

 robot 61:
 - By bugpesto.